Measuring risk: an introduction to VaR

 - I&C Energy Managers/ Supplier I&C Key Account Managers

-This course is aimed at energy professionals from suppliers, generators and large I&C consumers looking to gain an insight into risk metrics and the mechanics of simple VaR calculations
+This course is aimed at energy professionals from suppliers, generators, Third Party Intermediaries, and large industrial and commercial energy consumers with ‘flexible’ contracts looking to gain an insight into risk metrics and the mechanics of simple VaR calculations.

 We assume that participants have the knowledge/ skills covered in our sister courses – Practical Energy Risk Management and Introduction to Gas and Electricity Wholesale Trading (attendance at these is not a prerequisite)